stakater/stakater-docs/docs/content/sre/logging/logging.md

 ## Application alerting

-Alerts can be sent to slack channels by matching a string against a particular field. e.g. Send an alert to slack if `level`==`ERROR`.
+Alerts can be sent to Slack channels by matching a string against a particular field. e.g. Send an alert to Slack if `level`==`ERROR`.
 These alerts increase operational efficiency.
 See [Application log alerting](../alerting/log-alerts.md#Application-Logs-Alerting) on how to configure alerts